-Team B's attempts to make this happen lead them to use code from the engine from NiGHTS to ease development, but when Yuji Naka heard of this, he went bananas and threatened to quit Sega if Team B's engine wasn't scrapped entirely.
-The stress of having to complete a game from absolute scratch in only a few months made the project head, Chris Senn, contract pneumonia.
-Told by his doctor that he'd quite literally die within months if he kept working at his current pace, he left the project and the game as a whole was cancelled.
+Team B's attempts to make the Christmas deadline lead them to try and use code from the engine from NiGHTS to ease development, but one or more complications prevented this (there are conflicting reports as to the reasonnote ).
+The stress of having to complete a game from absolute scratch in only a few months made Christina Coffin contract pneumonia; she subsequently left the project and the game as a whole was cancelled.
 With no 3D Sonic to speak of, Sega decided to port over Sonic 3D: Flickies' Island (known in the West as Sonic 3D Blast) in its stead.

 Watch the 4worlds demo footage here and the hilariously ironic commercial here.
 For more detail on the game's development, see this three-part video series by YouTuber miiyouandmii2, as well as and Sonic Retro's comprehensive guide which includes information on characters, stories, scripts, and artwork.

 As a sidenote, this game was at one point meant as a tie-in for a proposed live-action film called Sonic the Hedgehog: Wonders of the World.
 The plot of the movie would have involved Sonic and Robotnik escaping from Sonic X-treme into the real world.
-In addition, there was also a Christmas Episode based off the animated show Adventures of Sonic the Hedgehog titled "An X-Tremely Sonic Christmas" in development to promote the new game as well.
+In addition, there was also a Christmas Episode for the animated show Adventures of Sonic the Hedgehog titled "An X-Tremely Sonic Christmas" in development to promote the new game as well.
 However, instead of being scrapped like the proposed live-action film, the Christmas episode was simply renamed "Sonic Christmas Blast" after the game's cancellation.